AetherionNode/Trap-Redshift-Replication-TRR/README.md

 ### The Flux Fabric: Catching What Classical Physics Cannot

-The **Flux Fabric Embodiment** is the mechanism that catches the "leaking" information at the classical failure point.
+The **Flux Fabric** is the mechanism that catches the "leaking" information at the classical failure point.
 Rather than allowing quantum information to dissipate into decoherence, the system undergoes a phase transition:

 - **Replication Phase Activation**: The identity is no longer a "floating" qubit state
 - **Geometric Encoding**: Information becomes encoded into the spacetime metric volume $\det(g_{\mu\nu})$ itself